 While the loading of the data and the data extraction run much faster on r5, due to the utilization of 48 cores, when it comes to machine learning that is the most computational intensive part, the FPGA-accelerated cores can achieve up to 3x speedup compared to the multi core.

-The data scientist can enjoy not only higher speedup but also they can reduce the TCO (and keep happy the CFO).
+The data scientist can enjoy not only higher speedup but also they can reduce the TCO and keep happy the CFO of their company.
 In the performance evaluation, we compared the Accelerated ML suite against the r5.x12large instances that cost the same as the f1.x2large plus the prices for the InAccel IP cores ($3/hour).
 Using the InAccel Accelerated ML suite for Apache Spark not only you can achieve up to 3x speedup but you also reduce the cost by 2.5x.
-If you application was running for 2.5 hours and costs $7.5, now you can achieve the same results in 1 hour (2.5x speedup) and the total cost will drop to $3.
+If you application was running for 2.5 hours and costs $7.5, now you can achieve the same results in 1 hour (2.5x speedup) and the total cost will be $3/hour.